azure562/git_practice/content/blog/goodreads-python-data.md

 ## Get the data

-First, I need to export the information of my books from Goodreads.
+First, export the information of books from Goodreads.

 1. Log in to Goodreads, go to **My Books** > **Tools**, and select **Import and Export**.